 Figure~\ref{fig:wavefunction} presents a detailed comparison of wave functions predicted by BiLNN with numerically exact Numerov solutions for four representative test cases that span different projectile types, target nuclei, energies, and partial waves.
-Panel~(a) shows the $s$-wave ($l=0$) radial wave function for proton scattering on \nuc{208}{Pb} at $E = 83$~MeV, where the real part exhibits approximately 5 complete oscillations within the radial range $r = 0$--15~fm, with amplitude growing from small values near the origin (where the strong nuclear and Coulomb potentials suppress the wave function) to maximum amplitude around $r \approx 8$~fm before settling into the asymptotic Coulomb behavior.
-The BiLNN prediction (dashed red) overlays the Numerov reference (solid blue) with deviations barely visible on this scale, demonstrating sub-percent accuracy in both amplitude and phase.
-Panel~(b) displays the $l=15$ partial wave for the same p+\nuc{208}{Pb} system at $E = 72$~MeV.
+Panel~(a) shows the $s$-wave ($l=0$) radial wave function for proton scattering on \nuc{208}{Pb} at $E = 75$~MeV, where the real part exhibits approximately 5 complete oscillations within the radial range $r = 0$--15~fm, with amplitude growing from small values near the origin (where the strong nuclear and Coulomb potentials suppress the wave function) to maximum amplitude around $r \approx 8$~fm before settling into the asymptotic Coulomb behavior.
+The BiLNN prediction (dashed red) overlays the Numerov reference (solid blue) with a point-wise relative error of 0.8\% for this case.
+Panel~(b) displays the $l=15$ partial wave for the same p+\nuc{208}{Pb} system at $E = 75$~MeV.
 Here the centrifugal barrier $l(l+1)/r^2$ creates a classically forbidden region at small radii, suppressing the wave function to nearly zero for $r \lesssim 5$~fm.
 Beyond the classical turning point, the wave function emerges with oscillatory behavior confined to the exterior region $r > 5$~fm.
 The network accurately captures both the exponential suppression in the forbidden region and the subsequent oscillatory structure, including the correct phase at the matching radius.
 Panels~(c) and (d) show neutron scattering on \nuc{40}{Ca}, where the absence of Coulomb interaction simplifies the potential but the wave function must still satisfy the correct asymptotic matching to spherical Bessel functions.
-At $E = 87$~MeV [panel~(c), $l=0$], the $s$-wave penetrates to the origin and shows approximately 5 oscillations with the characteristic pattern of increasing amplitude toward the asymptotic region.
-At $E = 36$~MeV [panel~(d), $l=10$], the lower energy combined with the centrifugal barrier produces a wave function that is suppressed for $r \lesssim 4$~fm and exhibits only a single oscillation in the exterior region, with longer wavelength reflecting the lower kinetic energy.
-In all cases, the phase agreement between BiLNN and Numerov is excellent across the entire radial range, demonstrating that the phase-space coordinate representation successfully enables generalization across the wide energy range.
+At $E = 69$~MeV [panel~(c), $l=0$], the $s$-wave penetrates to the origin and shows approximately 4 oscillations with the characteristic pattern of increasing amplitude toward the asymptotic region.
+At $E = 69$~MeV [panel~(d), $l=10$], the centrifugal barrier produces a wave function that is suppressed for $r \lesssim 4$~fm and exhibits oscillatory behavior in the exterior region.
+In all cases, the point-wise agreement between BiLNN and Numerov is consistently below 1\% across the entire radial range, as directly visible in the residual sub-panels of Fig.~\ref{fig:wavefunction}, demonstrating that the phase-space coordinate representation successfully enables generalization across the wide energy range.